Event Day

 Assistants

-St Johns and marshal volunteers are there to help you should you need it.
+Hato Hone St John and marshal volunteers are there to ensure your safety.
 An information tent will be manned if any direction is needed.

 Disqualification